psaikido/hugle.uk/content/prose/thesium/025-insurrection.md

 system.
 Everyone above level 5 access were booted off.
 All the suits, gone.
 Simple!

 "Top job Steve, you may have just saved the world." *I've never seen Steve this way - is he going to cry?* He put his hand on Steve's shoulder.
+"Let's find out how the others are doing, ok?"
 There was an awkward pause until Steve nodded.
-"Let's find out how the others are doing, ok?"

-He got on the kryptokom channel and called 'chipmonk99'. *Let's try to sound casual this time.* "How's the jolly old insurrection at your end?
+Doug got on the kryptokom channel and called 'chipmonk99'. *Let's try to sound casual this time.* "How's the jolly old insurrection at your end?
 We've locked out management here." *Not too bad, at least you didn't stutter.*

+The slightly crackly sound of the distant technician was clear enough in Doug's earpiece.
 "Yeah baby!
 We got internet4's Western backbone yesterday.
 We got the NASA boys and Apollo base but are still waiting to hear about the embryo bank.
 From the coms point of view it looks like we've got a clear run to the moon!"

 Steve smiled and stuck up his thumb.

-"You have to tell me that the NSA have been kicked?"
+He had patched into the channel too.
+He asked "You have to tell us that the NSA have been kicked?"

 "First thing we did.
 In fact all the spooks should be out of the picture.
 The CIA are trying to fight back but they've got no chance.
 Maya's got the keys to